-The New Zealand Law Society was established by statute in 1869.
+The New Zealand Law Society was established by statute on 3 September 1869.
 The current legislation is the Lawyers and Conveyancers Act 2006 (LCA), which came into force on 1 August 2008.
 The Act continues the Law Society and sets out its regulatory and representative functions and powers.
 The Law Society regulates all lawyers, but membership of the Law Society is voluntary.

 Previous legislation provided for 14 district law societies with their own statutory powers, operating in a federal structure with the New Zealand Law Society.
 The statutory role of districts ceased on 31 January 2009 and, with the exception of Auckland, their assets and liabilities were transferred to the Law Society.